10 Best Herbal Teas For Inflamed Gums

 urtica dioica tea

-Urtica dioica, commonly known as stinging nettle, is a versatile herb that has been traditionally used for its anti-inflammatory and astringent properties.
+Urtica dioica, commonly known as stinging nettle, is a herb that has been traditionally used for its anti-inflammatory and astringent properties.

 camellia sinensis tea